chartjs/chartjs-plugin-zoom/docs/samples/wheel/click-zoom.md

 ::: tip NOTE

 The following text is there on purpose, so the page is scrollable.
-This demoes that the chart does not consume the wheel until clicked.
+This demos that the chart does not consume the wheel until clicked.

 :::